saikrishna0126/assignment.github.io/README.md

 1. **Repository :**
     - A linux repository is a storage location from which our system can install applications as well as Operating system updates.
-    - Each repository is collection of software hosted on remote server so that it can be used  many systems for installing/updgrading softwares (packages)
+    - Each repository is collection of software hosted on remote server so that it can be used my many systems for installing/updgrading softwares (packages)

 2. **RPM (Red Hat Package Manager):**
-    - RPM is a software management system that is used for update, install, uninstall, query and verify of software packages.
+    - RPM is a software management system that is used for installation & removal of software packages.
     - A package typically consists of archive of files and other metadata, includes configuration files, binaries.
     - RPM is pre-install on all redhat flavors like centos, rhel, fedora, Amazon linux etc…
+    - Query, verify, update, install and uninstall software

 3. **DPMS (Debian Package Management System):**
     - DPMS is the framework for managing software on Debian or Debian-like systems.
 Debian packages end with .deb
-    - At the core of DPMS is the dpkg application which works with the system providing several command line options.
+    - At the core of DPMS is the dpkg application which works with the system providing several command line options.</font>

   ###### **Automatic updates and package installers**